The TMJ disorder is not a specific condition or disease but a general term that relates to issues of the temporomandibular joints.

 Symptoms of TMJ Disorders

 Temporomandibular disorders may manifest in the form of tenderness and pain around the ears or in the jaw joint.
 You may also experience aching facial muscles, jaw, and temples.
 Some other issues include problems in opening and closing your mouth, chewing, aligning your bite, and a clicking, grinding, popping, or crunching noise when moving your jaw.
 TMD may also be associated with headaches and neck pain.
-If you suffer from any of these symptoms, contact Dr. Kevin Kay and at Kevin Kay DDS Family & Cosmetic Dentistry.
+If you suffer from any of these symptoms, contact Dr. Kevin Kay and at Kevin Kay DDS Comprehensive Family Dentistry.

 Causes of TMJ Disorders